mattcurf/ffmpeg_openvino/README.md

 ## Building

-The following steps will build the dockerfile and demonstrate AI based Super Resolution filter in ffmpeg.
+The following steps will build the dockerfile and demonstrate AI based Super Resolution model (ESPCN) in ffmpeg.
+More information about ESPCN is available at https://arxiv.org/abs/1609.05158

 ```bash
 $ cd ubuntu_20.04